-A study by the US Geological Society (USGS) of a prospective area in southern Arkansas concluded that the region could contain an impressive 5.1 million to 19 million tons of lithium reserves.
+A study by the US Geological Society (USGS) of a prospective area in southern Arkansas concluded that the region could contain an impressive 5.1 million to 19 million tons of lithium resource.
 If this deposit is proven commercially recoverable, the amount of lithium present would meet projected 2030 world demand for lithium in car batteries nine times over.

 The study, carried out collaboratively by the USGS and the Arkansas Department of Energy and Environment’s Office of the State Geologist, used a combination of water testing and machine learning (ML) to quantify the amount of lithium present in brines located in the Smackover Formation.
 Extracting lithium from brines co-produced during oil and gas operations provides an opportunity to extract a valuable commodity from what would otherwise be considered a waste stream.